Transferring Membership Rewards to British Airways and Iberia just got better thanks to a 1:1 ratio!

-The ratio is now 1:1, which aligns with SPG and Ultimate Rewards.
+The ratio is now 1:1, which aligns with Ultimate Rewards.
 This is a very positive change because British Airways Avios are useful for short-haul flights on American Airlines.
 Even at at 250:200 ratio, transferring Amex points to BA was still more cost effective for short-haul American Airlines flights in most cases rather than booking with AAdvantage miles.

 The even better part?

 If you transfer Amex Membership Rewards to British Airways or Iberia prior to 9/17/17, you get a 40% bonus!
 This means that for every 1000 MR transferred, you get 1400 Avios.
 To compare, prior to last week’s change, 1000 MR would have yielded 800 Avios.

 Should you transfer Membership Rewards to British Airways or Iberia to take advantage of the bonus?

 I usually avoid transferring until I have a specific trip and date to book.
 Even when it’s a great deal like this, transfers are permanent so I would not want to be stuck with thousands of British Airways Avios without a plan.
 If I really need points in another program but I already transferred a large chunk of my Amex MR to take advantage of this bonus, I am out of luck.
 Here is an example:

 - I have no immediate or near-future plans to use British Airways Avios but I transfer 20,000 Membership Rewards to British Airways to take advantage of the bonus.
 This yields 28,000 Avios.

 - A month later, I am planning a trip and realize I need 20,000 Singapore miles to book a ticket